-  When guns were invented, Springer Spaniels continued the tradition of working alongside hunters, but as eager gun dogs that helped flush out birds from their nests, so hunters could take them down.
+When guns were invented, Springer Spaniels continued the tradition of working alongside hunters.
+But they worked as eager gun dogs that helped flush out birds from their nests, so hunters could take them down.
 Needless to say, they were the best.

 Today, the modern Springer is a tough and durable dog with an insatiable appetite for work.
-They are people-oriented dogs that will take every opportunity to please their owners.
+They tend to be people-oriented dogs that will take every opportunity to please their owners.
 Training will be no problem for these intelligent gun dogs.

 - Springer Spaniels are named after their hunting technique, in which they would “spring” towards the game.